shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: Secure Access and Debugging with Bastion Hosts</summary>

-In this step, we will use the Bastion Host to securely access our private EC2 instances.
-This ensures all management is done through the Bastion, keeping private instances safe from direct internet access.
+In this step, we use the **Bastion Host** to securely access and debug private EC2 instances:
-Theory: Secure Access and Debugging with Bastion Hosts Now that we have our Bastion Host, we'll use it to securely manage and debug our private instances.
-The core principle here is that all administrative access flows through a single, controlled entry point.
-This is a critical security practice for any production environment.
-The first step is to get the necessary credentials onto the Bastion Host.
-We use the Secure Copy Protocol (SCP) to copy our private key from our local machine to the Bastion Host.
-This private key is the credential that allows the Bastion Host to authenticate with the other private instances.
-Once we are on the Bastion Host, we use a standard SSH command to "jump" to the private instance.
-This second SSH connection is made from the public Bastion Host to the private IP address of the target instance.
-The connection is secured because we've updated the ASG security group to only allow inbound traffic on port 22 (SSH) from the Bastion Host's security group.
-This creates a highly secure, restricted path for all management tasks.
-This setup is invaluable for debugging.
-By connecting to the private instance via the Bastion Host, you can run diagnostic commands like journalctl to view application logs and systemctl to manage the Flask service.
-This allows you to troubleshoot issues directly on the server without ever exposing it to the public internet.
+• All administrative access flows only through the Bastion Host.
+• SCP is used to copy private keys to the Bastion Host for authentication.
+• SSH connections from Bastion to private instances allow secure management.
+• Debugging and troubleshooting can be done without exposing private servers to the internet.

+---

+#### Detailed Explanation

+**Centralized Access Control**
+The Bastion Host acts as the **single point of entry** for managing private EC2 instances.
+This ensures that administrators never connect to private servers directly from the internet, reducing the risk of unauthorized access.

+**Authentication Workflow**
+1. The administrator copies the necessary private key to the Bastion Host using **SCP (Secure Copy Protocol)**.
+2. From the Bastion Host, the administrator initiates a secure **SSH session** to the private instance using its private IP address.
+3. Security groups are configured so that SSH (port 22) access to private instances is only allowed from the Bastion Host’s security group.

+**Debugging and Maintenance**
+Once connected to the private EC2 instance via the Bastion Host, administrators can:
+- Use `journalctl` to view application and system logs.
+- Use `systemctl` to manage services like the Flask application.
+- Run diagnostic commands safely within the private environment.

+---

+✅ This setup enforces **secure, controlled, and auditable management access** while enabling effective debugging of private infrastructure.

 </details>

 ### 1. Copy the Private Key to Bastion Host
 **From Terminal (Linux/Mac):**